BrianWhelanDublin/milestone-project-2/testing.md

     - Scroll section into view.
     - Check modal is hidden.
-    - Check Palceholder on email input is correct
+    - Check Placeholder on email input is correct
     - Type an email address
     - Click the submit button
     - Wait and then check if the modal has appeared.